reshamas/reshamas.github.io/_posts/2018-10-28-fastai-week-1-classifying-camels-horses-and-elephants.md

 ```

 ### Result for Camels / Horses
-I used about 340 images.
+I used a small dataset, about 80 images.
 I used a CNN pre-trained model, and trained for 4 epochs (number of passes through the data).
 The architecture used was resnet34.
 Below are my results:
 ```python
 learn = ConvLearner(data, models.resnet34, metrics=error_rate)
 learn.fit_one_cycle(4)